focus areas for promoting high value

 Quality and Equity Performance

-OHCA is also responsible for evaluating potential equity and quality adjustments that can be applied to the spending target or the health care entity’s performance against the target.
-OHCA is currently reviewing data on social drivers of health and methods for estimating payers’ and providers’ share of patients with higher levels of social risk as well as existing methods used nationwide for equity and quality adjustments.
+OHCA is also responsible for evaluating potential equity and quality adjustments that can be applied to the spending targets or the health care entity’s performance against the targets.
+OHCA is currently assessing existing methods used nationwide and their potential impact.

 Workforce Stability